 A pre-school place is normally provided across five sessions per week, each lasting 2.5 hours per day (part time) or, in some cases, 4.5 hours per day (full time), during the school year.
-In May 2024, the Education Minister Paul Givan reiterated previously announced plans to standardise pre-school provision, offering all children 22.5 hours of funded pre-school education per week.
-To date 77 pre-school have been approved to begin the transition from 12.5 to 22.5 hours per week.
-The Department of Education hopes to have an additional 2,200 children in a full-time funded pre-school place from September 2025.
+From September 2025 previously announced plans to standardise pre-school provision, offering all children a minimum of 22.5 hours of funded pre-school education per week is starting to be implemented, however it will take some time for the 22.5 hours to be available in all settings.